isomorphic-software/smartclient-docs/classes/ListGridField.md

 ## Attr: ListGridField.enableWhen

 ### Description
-[Rule Criteria](../kb_topics/ruleCriteria.md#kb-topic-dynamic-rules) to be evaluated that controls whether this field will be enabled.
+[Rule Criteria](../kb_topics/ruleCriteria.md#kb-topic-dynamic-rules) to be evaluated to determine whether this field should be enabled.

-When the criteria evaluates to false, the field is disabled:

-*   The field header is disabled.
-Users cannot sort, resize, reorder, open the header context menu, or otherwise interact with the header.
-*   The field’s cells are disabled for interaction.
+When a field is disabled, the field header is disabled as are the cells for the field.
 If the field is normally editable, it cannot be edited while disabled.
-*   The field remains visible; to hide a field use visible, showIf, or visibleWhen.

-What still works while disabled

-*   Normal clicks that begin row editing still enter edit mode for the record, but the disabled field will not present an editor.
-*   Normal row/record selection and navigation still work (for example, clicking cells to select rows).

-Scope and re-evaluation

-*   The rule is evaluated in the ListGrid’s ruleScope.
-When values in the ruleScope change, the rule is re-evaluated and the field’s enabled/disabled state updates accordingly.

-Notes

-*   Applies to the entire field (column).
-It does not provide per-record or per-cell enablement.
-*   Use visibleWhen to control visibility instead of enablement.
-*   Disabling affects user interaction on the field header and contents; programmatic API calls can still modify data unless your application logic prevents it.

-Typical uses

-*   Temporarily disable a column’s interactions until prerequisites are met (for example, a filter or selection is required).
-*   Prevent edits to a column based on user role or application state while keeping the column visible.
+This criteria is dynamic and will be renterpreted each time the rule context changes.

 ### Groups